MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> If you can see it in your mind, you can hold it in your mind.
+> Courage is the willingness to engage in a risk-taking behavior regardless of whether the consequences are unknown or possibly adverse.
-> -- Steve Harvey
+> -- Alfred Adler